taliyah0x0/Circuitful/README.md

-# Circuitful (Modern)
+# Circuitful (Modernized)

-A ground-up rebuild of [Circuitful](../Circuitful%208:7:2022) — a tool for drawing colorful circuit diagrams — in React + SVG.
-The original 2022 project (Phaser-based) is untouched; this is an independent app that reads its part data once at build time via `scripts/extract-catalog.mjs` and otherwise shares nothing with it at runtime.
+An AI-optimized rebuild of 2022 project [Circuitful](https://circuitful.netlify.app) — a tool for drawing colorful circuit diagrams — in React + SVG (used to be Phaser JS).

 ## Run it